Snowiiii/Pumpkin/README.md

 ## What Pumpkin will not

-- Be a drop-in replacement for Vanilla or other servers
 - Be compatible with plugins or mods for other servers
 - Function as a framework for building a server from scratch.